jchristgit/bolt/docs/cogs/moderation.md

 Deletes a bunch of messages at once.
 Due to limitations of the Discord API, this command cannot delete messages older than 2 weeks, and will ignore any that it finds in the command invocation.
 `clean` is a special command that uses its own argument parser.
-There are three ways to invoke `.clean`:
+There are two ways to invoke `.clean`:
-- `.clean` only: deletes the last 30 messages
 - `.clean <limit:int>`: deletes up to `limit` messages
 - `.clean <options...>`: deletes messages matching options, see below

-`clean` supports special commands that you can specify:
+`clean` supports special options that you can specify:
 * `--user <user:snowflake|user>`: delete only messages by `user`, can be specified multiple times
 * `--channel <channel:textchannel>`: delete messages in `channel`, defaults to the current channel
 * `--bots`: delete only bot messages